nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-1. After using an `undo` command successfully, you cannot use an `undo` command following that `undo` command.
+1. After using an `undo` command successfully, you cannot use an `undo` command following that `undo` command.<br>

-2. Using an `undo` command after an `edit` command will not restore the student's index back to his/her original index.
+2. Using an `undo` command after an `edit` command will not restore the student's index back to his/her original index.<br>

-    1. If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.
+&nbsp&nbsp&nbsp&nbsp 1.
+If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey.<br>

-    2. Using an `undo` command will not restore the student's index back to 1.
+&nbsp&nbsp&nbsp&nbsp 2.
+Using an `undo` command will not restore the student's index back to 1.

 </div>